efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 I performed a series of regression analyses against the win-loss percentage variable (win rate).
 First I graphed gini coefficient and team total cap percentage data against win-loss percentage.
 I added team statistics to those regressions, then performed a machine-learning style polynomial regression.
 Lastly I performed a regression using salary data and past season performance to predict WLP.

 ### Regression: Win-Loss Percentage vs. Gini Coefficient and Salary Cap Percentage
 I used the statsmodel package in Python to analyze salary cap data and WLP.
-My initial regression of salary cap hit gini coefficient against WLP resulted in a valid model, but a very low adjested R^2.
+My initial regression of salary cap hit gini coefficient against WLP resulted in a valid model, but a very low adjusted R^2.
 Only a small amount of variance in winning can be explained by team income inequality.

 ##### Code used